whyvez/auth0-angular/README.md

 > The `authenticate` attribute is a boolean that you add to your routing table specifying that the route needs authentication.
 Read more about this approach in the [article](https://medium.com/p/4e927af3a15f).

+### Examples

+There are two examples:

+* [widget]: a simple angular app doing auth with social and username/password using the Login Widget.
+* [custom-login]: same as the previous one but without using the widget, just a custom login form.

+The server side is using node.js and you can run it with `npm install && node app.js`.
+It is pre-configured with a demo account with Amazon, Facebook, Google and username/password credentials.

 ---

 ## What is Auth0?